 About Zoe Lin

 She composes musical works of contemporary classical music, electronic music, and multimedia musical works with 3D video game scenes.
 Her VR work “Journey into the World of Dimensions” has been invited and performed in 2018 World Saxophone Congress in Croatia, and the VR version of this work has been present worldwide, including WOCMAT-IRCAM Joint Conference 2016 in Taiwan, Klingt gut 2017 in Hamburg, Germany, and Audio Mostly 2017 at the Queen Mary University of London in the UK.
-In addition, she was invited to the Department of Information Systems and Multimedia Design at Tokyo Denki University to present her VR work.
+Also, she was invited to the Department of Information Systems and Multimedia Design at Tokyo Denki University to present her VR work.
 “VArt Journey” which is the VR iOS App version of Journey into the World of Dimensions, has been downloaded and played worldwide including the USA, Canada, Russia, UK, Croatia, Germany, Lebanon, Turkey, France, United Arab Emirates, etc.

 The Secret of Zoe